tpoikela/battles/README.md

     sass style.scss style.css
 ```

+Once I have some time, a proper makefile will be added.

 Open 'index.html' with your browser.
 The game should start with a pop-up screen.

 To run the game in Chrome, first start a HTTP server in the project folder: